Enderguy747/Python-flask-SQLSERVER-RESTapi/README.md

 # Flask simple RESTapi

 This was an university homework I had to made.
-This is a simple api who reads data from sql server database adn return it as a jason format for then be consume by an android application in android studio
+This is a simple api who reads data from sql server database and return it as a json format and then is consumed by an android application in android studio

 ## Installation
 Install virtualenv with pip